femboyfin/dbdideas/misc.md

 ### Display all encountered perks post-interaction

 As of right now, a limited set of perks are displayed to the opposing role in the upper right when they're encountered.
 This means post interaction, sometimes it's unclear exactly what effect applied.
-This is particularly true in the case of Endurance effects, as it can be nearly impossible to tell if the survivor that got picked up died getting their final Mettle stack, had Soul Guard, or if the healer had WGLF.
+This is particularly true in the case of Endurance effects, as it can be nearly impossible to tell if the survivor that got picked up died getting their final Mettle stack, had Soul Guard, or if the healer had We're Gonna Live Forever.
 This creates an unfortunate game of guesswork even among highly experienced players, and makes it more difficult for newer players to catch onto what effects are being used against them mid-game.
-Some easy examples are perks that cause survivors to scream, Endurance effects (and mettle), Breakout if it assists in a wiggle, Saboteur if it's used to succesfully sabotage a hook, the cause of a generator explosion, and so-on.
+Some easy examples are perks that cause survivors to scream, Endurance effects (and mettle), Breakout if it assists in a wiggle, Saboteur if it's used to successfully sabotage a hook, the cause of a generator explosion, and so-on.

 ### Display identified perks to all survivors

-Currently, if one survivor encounters a perk like Dead Man's Switch or Oppression that show up in the upper right, this is only displayed to the survivor that encountered it, meaning it can be communciated to teammates in SWFs but not in solo queue.
+Currently, if one survivor encounters a perk like Dead Man's Switch or Oppression that show up in the upper right, this is only displayed to the survivor that encountered it, meaning it can be communicated to teammates in SWFs but not in solo queue.
 This could very easily be changed to also display it to other survivors once it's encountered.

 ### Revealed status effect in 1v4